-Cesky Krumlov has been called the most beautiful town in Europe, so although it’s a slightly longer than ideal 2 hour and 55 minute bus ride from Prague, it could well be worth a visit for anyone who’s looking to experience what else the Czech Republic has to offer.
+Cesky Krumlov has been called the most beautiful town in Europe, so although it’s a slightly longer than ideal 2 hours and 55 minutes bus ride from Prague, it could well be worth a visit for anyone who’s looking to experience what else the Czech Republic has to offer.
 Despite it being just about doable as a day trip, we strongly recommend spending at least 2 full days in the town.
-The reason for this is that even though Cesky Krumlov itself is pretty small (you could probably walk from one end to the other in under 30 minutes), it is surrounded by beautiful countryside and is a very popular destination for outdoor pursuits such as hiking, biking and rafting.
+The reason for this is that even though Cesky Krumlov itself is pretty small (you could probably walk from one end to the other in under 30 minutes), it is surrounded by beautiful countryside and is a very popular destination for outdoor pursuits such as hiking, biking, and rafting.

 What to do in Cesky Krumlov